BrendonONeill/Website-bug-tracking-app/README.md

 - Coverting to next.js from ejs and express
 - Cleaning up a new UI for the app
 - Add new features
 - clean up backend with better code
+- Researching Next JS struture